mortar-works/mortar-website/src/site/use-cases/young people.md

 pageImage: circle_033.png
 homepageImage: circle_020.png
 description: |-
-  Services need to transform how their users find, engage with and access the resources and opportunities they need.
-We create more efficient pathways into services with customised triage and referral tools that personalise experiences and monitor success; giving officers the best data and touchpoints to engage, inform and inspire their users.
+  For your services to deliver early and preventative forms of engagement your teams and officers need the best data and touchpoints to engage, inform and inspire their users.
+We co-create more efficient pathways into services with customised triage and referral tools that personalise experiences and support you in monitoring customer risk and success.

 order: 3
 ---